Phy3hogga/MCPL_File_Handling/README.md

 ### MCPL_To_Mat
 Converts a binary .MCPL file to a matlab-friendly .MAT file format.

 ***Note:** WinRAR implementation is currently only supported on windows.
-Compressed .MCPL.GZ files will need to be uncompressed manually and Skip_Uncompress will need setting to true.*
+On other operating systems compressed .MCPL.GZ files will need to be uncompressed manually and Skip_Uncompress will need setting to true.*
 ```matlab
 %% File path to convert the MCPL file to MAT format
 File_Path = 'D:\MCPL_Monitor_Diffraction_Test_SGL.mcpl.gz';